ArmanKhanTech/DailyDoze/README.md

 <h3>8.
 Info :</h3>
 <ul>
   <li>
-    <p>Information about any serving or tweak can viewed by clicking on the info icon of corresponding serving or tweak.</p>
+    <p>Information about any serving or tweak can viewed by clicking on the Info icon of corresponding serving or tweak.</p>
   </li>
 </ul>
 <br>